Excel Divide by Zero Errors Driving You Nuts? Try These Simple Fixes

 or used another cell value

-In this last example, Excel would instead insert the Cost value in the Conv Cost cell.
+In this last example, Excel would instead insert the Cost value in the Conversion Cost cell.
 Depending on your situation, this may be more accurate.
 Using the Cost value would be better than “0” or a blank in my example of catalog conversion costs.

 Another solution from readers mentioned that the ERROR.TYPE method works well.
 Microsoft has assigned an error value of “2” for this #DIV/0 example.
 You can find more details on ERROR.TYPE on the Microsoft site.